DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 The fair Atomic Swap Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.

+### Definitions

++ `initior`: the party who publishes the advertisement of the exchange.
++ `participant`: the party who agrees on the advertisement and want to take the deal.
++ `asset`: token(s) to be exchanged.
++ `premium`: the upfront cost that the `initior` pays for the overall profitability of the trade.
++ `redeem`: the action to claim the agreed amount of token.
++ `refund`: the event that the agreed amount of token goes back to the original owner, because of timelock expiration.
++ `secrect`: random number chosen by the `initior`, revealed to allow the `participant` to redeem the fund.
++ `secrect_hash`: hash of the `secrect`, used in the contruction of HTLC.
++ `timelock`: time limit in the form of block timestamp, ahead of when the fund can only be claimed by a certain party, and otherwise be refunded back to the counter-party after.

 ### Interfaces

 ### Events